 See Internet Assigned Numbers Authority.

-A component of RFCs that refer to any work required by IANA to maintain registries for a specific protocol.
+A component of RFCs that refer to any work required by us to maintain registries for a specific protocol.

 see Internet Assigned Numbers Authority.

 See Internet Corporation for Assigned Names and Numbers.

 A document written by our staff in 1999 describing how they manage top-level domains.
 Compare RFC 1591.

 A document describing how new regional Internet registries may be created.

 A document describing the requirement for a unique, authoritative DNS root zone.
 See also RFC 2826.